Codeception/Codeception/docs/modules/WebDebug.md

 ### makeAScreenshot

-Saves screenshot of browser to _logs/debug/
+Saves screenshot of browser window and saves to `_logs/debug/`

 Optionally you can provide a screenshot name.

  * param $name